NotNoelChannel/termux-desktop/README.md

 ### Keybindings

 Here's some shortcut keys you want to use to speed up your work.
-For more, `Right click on desktop > Keybinds`
+For more, `Right click on Desktop > Keybinds`

 |Keys|Action| ----- |Keys|Action|
 |--|--|--|--|--|